 Ok, now it's going to get nerdy...

 We develop web applications using Ruby on Rails, with Bootstrap handling the front end, and a Mysql db out back.
-We use Rspec and Capybara for testing.
 Github is our source code repository and version control.

-For mobile development, we use Xcode and Swift, which is the clear successor to Objective C. For Android, the only real choice is Android Studio with Java.
+For mobile development, we use Xcode and Swift.
+For Android, we use Android Studio with Java.

 On the desktop, we are a Mac shop, and use Windows only when forced: all the major SCADA/Robotics middleware runs on Windows, not Linux.
 We prefer OSX over Windows for lots of reasons, not the least of which is having a powerful command line on the desktop as well as seamless switching to the same shell commands and scripts on the servers.